jkdeng/jkdeng.github.io/_pages/about.md

 # 🔔 News
 - *2025.09*: 🎉 Our magazine paper work titled "*Distributed Coordination for Heterogeneous Non-Terrestrial Networks*" was featured in the September 2025 issue of **IEEE Spectrum** [[Link](https://spectrum.ieee.org/6g-wireless)]!
 - *2025.06*: 🎉 I continued my research at KAUST as a PhD student in the CTL!
-- *2025.06*: 🎉 My 1st first-authored full journal paper "*Orthogonality Analysis in LoRa Uplink Satellite Communications Affected by Doppler Effect*" got accepted by **IEEE TAES**! <!-- Detailed Date 06.04 -->
+- *2025.06*: 🎉 My 1st first-authored full journal paper "*Orthogonality Analysis in LoRa Uplink Satellite Communications Affected by Doppler Effect*" got accepted by **IEEE Transactions on Aerospace and Electronic Systems (TAES)**! <!-- Detailed Date 06.04 -->
 - *2025.06*: I graduated from KAUST with the Master of Science (M.Sc.) degree in Electrical and Computer Engineering. <!-- Detailed Date 06.01 -->
 - *2025.04*: I successfully defended my master's thesis "*Hierarchical Distributed Coordination for Heterogeneous Non-terrestrial Network*" in KAUST. <!-- Detailed Date 04.29 -->
 - *2024.11*: I presented my poster "*Orthogonality Analysis in LoRa Uplink Satellite Communications Affected by Doppler Effect*" in 2024 6G Summit, Abu Dhabi, UAE.